lj020326/Ansible-inventory-file-examples/tests/ansible-groupvars-examples/README.md

 ### Conclusion

-As we can see in this article, using group_vars I easy to define and can be very helpful in cases where we need to work on a group of hosts.
+As we can see in this article, using `group_vars` is easy to define and can be very helpful in cases where we need to work on a group of hosts.
 This not only saves our efforts to sort the hosts but also enhance the flexibility in our code.

-Also, the re-usability (DRY) of these group variables makes it more relevant to use in a production environment.
+The re-usability (DRY) of these group variables makes it more relevant to using in multi-stage environments to enable __configuration-as-code__ implementations for datacenter hosts.

 ## Reference